 Is your firm communicating an institutional caliber explanation about its investment beliefs and the process behind its strategy?
-A few bullet points on a flip chart page or two are not enough to communicate this.
-You have to prove you have a rigorous investment process by delivering a detailed explanation of the most important subjective information that your money management firm has to persuade people to understand and buy into: how it invests.
+A few bullet points in a flip chart are not sufficient for accomplishing this.
+You cannot just claim you have a rigorous investment process and leave it at that.
+You have to prove it with a detailed explanation of this important subjective information that your hedge fund has to persuade people to understand and buy into: how it invests.

 Reexamine your own communications.
-Are you truly differentiated from the competition or are your marketing collateral, in-person presentations and responses to essay questions in RFPs and DDQs actually having you come across as a me-too copycat strategy-wise, offering no perceivable added value?
+Are you truly differentiating your firm from the competition or are your marketing collateral, in-person presentations and responses to essay questions in RFPs and DDQs actually having you come across as a me-too copycat strategy-wise, offering no perceivable added value?

-You need to give institutional investors and their consultants easy access to a full, written explanation about your firm's investment beliefs and investment process.
-Further, you have a communications marketing risk management challenge.
-One of the important selling missions you have is to reduce the odds that a prospect will mess up retelling the subjective-based part of your money management firm's story to others on the investment committee.
-Supply them with the written long version story of your firm's investment beliefs and investment process and you will increase your control in how your prospect remembers and retells your story to other decision makers.
+Have you given prospective investors easy access to a full, written explanation about your firm's investment beliefs and investment process?
+Your hedge fund has a communications marketing risk management challenge.
+One of the important selling missions you have is to reduce the odds that a prospect will mess up retelling the subjective-based part of your firm's story to others on the investment committee.
+Supplying them with the written long version story of investment beliefs and investment process will increase your control in how your prospect remembers and retells your story to other decision makers.